 MANTRA FOR KUSHMANDA

 Devotees can worship Kushmanda Devi on the fourth night of Navratri by fasting or they can offer the Indian sweet Malpua as prasad.
 She is also said to be pleased when you offer her pumpkins as prasad.
+Offer her jasmine flowers to invoke all five senses.

 Chant the following mantra to worship Maa Kushmanda: